Counseling and Psychological Services

 emphasize practical and immediate application rather than development of insight

-are necessary in order to make educational and/or behavioral progress
+are necessary in order to make educational and/or behavioral progress and access the student's IEP.

 Counseling Services may be provided by: